-After you have the base color blocking of your fashion illustration you can move to creating the shadows.
-In general these are the parts of your sketch that are either overlapping or are “sinking” volumes – placed deeper in the surface of the illustration.
+After you have the base color blocking of your fashion illustration you can move to draw the shadows.
+In general, these are the parts of your sketch that are either overlapping or are “sinking” volumes – placed deeper in the surface of the illustration.
 Check out the “How to draw skin shadows” tutorial to understand more about the placement of the shadows.

 Step 4: Second shadows layer